Werkov/Werkov.github.io/_posts/2016-09-06-bajecny-svet.md

 ### 3 Ověřování digitálních podpisů

-"Algorithm" how signatures are verified in the PKI (public key infrastructure) and certificates lifespan.
+"Algorithm" how signatures are verified in the PKI (public key infrastructure) and certificate lifespan.

 ### 4 Elektronický podpis z pohledu práva

-The chapter why I was reading the book.
+The chapter that drew my attention to this book.
 The legislation is somewhat vague but consistent (luckily).
 In short -- to communicate with state/government you need a certificate issued by someone whom they trust.